Automizy/Automizy-Email-Editor/README.md

     <body></body>
 </html>
 ```
-Thats it.
+That's it.
 Your email editor is ready to go.

 As a reference AEE is used in our marketing automation software called [Automizy](http://automizy.com), and our users love it!